Bedford’s diverse community, excellent commuting connections and Victorian influence have made it a property hotspot. Is it time you made the move?

 You can eat out in a different country every night without ever leaving town.
 Indian, Italian, Thai, Greek and Cantonese food, among others, are all available – and that’s just on Tavistock Street.
 Traditional real ale pubs are also tucked away on narrow streets or hidden in residential areas.

-Queens Park is home to the Guru Nanak Gurdwara.
-It’s the largest Sikh temple in the UK outside London and the impressive building dominates the local skyline.
+Queens Park is home to the impressive Guru Nanak Gurdwara.
+It’s the largest Sikh temple in the UK outside London and dominates the local skyline.

 Construction on Riverside North is also under way.
 This development will introduce new restaurants, a hotel, cinema and public square to the town.